succinctlabs/sail-riscv/TESTING.md

 There are several goals for the testing effort of the RISC-V Sail model.
 First, we need a set of tests that get run during the CI (Continuous Improvement) cycle when merging PRs to the main branch.
 We will refer to these as Build Verification Tests (BVTs).
 These should cover basic instruction behavior.
+The set of tests should run rather quickly (perhaps 30 minutes) so that the CI does not bog down.

 Second, we want to take Architectural Compatability Tests (ACTs) and run them against the Sail model.
 However, many of the ACTs are not self-checking and therefore